Data Analytics Microcredential

 - Use optimization techniques to identify the best alternatives to minimize or maximize an objective.

 - Use data to arrive at informed conclusions and recommend decisions.

-For homework assignments, students will apply the methods discussed in class to analyze data on a topic of interest and discuss their understanding of the problem.
-Also, students will submit a reflective summary of what they feel have been the most important points covered in the course on each topic.
+Throughout the course, students will apply methods discussed in class to analyze data on a topic of interest and discuss their understanding of the problem.

 The Data Analytics Microcredential is not eligible for academic credit.

-The Data Analytics Microcredential is an introduction to Business Analytics and covers descriptive, predictive, and prescriptive analytics.
+The Data Analytics Microcredential is an introductory course and covers descriptive, predictive, and prescriptive analytics.